Five Things: Blue Jays closing in on East title | Globalnews.ca

 The Toronto Blue Jays are the strong favourite to win the American League East Division title for the first time in a decade.

-Canada’s lone Major League Baseball team entered play Tuesday night against Tampa Bay with a record of 88-62.
-The Blue Jays were five games ahead of the New York Yankees with 12 games to play.
+Canada’s lone Major League Baseball team beat the Tampa Bay Rays 6-5 on Tuesday to improve their record to 89-62.
+The Blue Jays are five games ahead of the New York Yankees with 12 games to play.

 Here’s a look at five storylines as the stretch drive continues: